BetterBuiltFool/weaktree/README.md

 ### Cleanup

-WeakTreeNodes possess the `cleanup_mode` property.
+WeakTreeNodes possesses the `cleanup_mode` property.
 This is used to determine behavior when a Node's data reference expires.
 These values are accessible as constants in the WeakTreeNode class.

 1. Prune